jMotif/GI/README.md

 	R2 -> R1 cba   : abc abc cba, [0, 4]

 Thanks to the algorithm's design, I was able to parallelize RePair.
-However, the cost of inter-tread communications is high and my implementation doesn't scale well as indicated at the plot below.
+However, the cost of inter-tread communications is high and my implementation doesn't scale well as suggested by the plot below.

 ![Threaded RePair performance](https://raw.githubusercontent.com/jMotif/GI/master/src/RCode/profiling.png)